Jesus ‘Jessie’ Montelongo Jr.

 Jesus “Jessie” Montelongo Jr., 52, of Grandview died Jan.
 21, 2019 in Grandview.

-Viewing and visitation will be from 2-8 p.m.
+Viewing and visitation was.
 Sunday, Jan.
-27, 2019, with a recitation of the Holy Rosary at 6 p.m. at the Smith Funeral Home in Sunnyside.
-Mass of Christian burial will be at 10 a.m.
-Monday, Jan.
+27, 2019, with a recitation of the Holy Rosary. at the Smith Funeral Home in Sunnyside.
+Mass of Christian burial was held Monday, Jan.
 28, 2019, at the Blessed Sacrament Catholic Church in Grandview.
 Burial will be in the Grandview Cemetery.

 Those wishing to sign Jessie’s online memorial book, may do so at www.funeralhomesmith.com.